Can I Travel Abroad with My Child After Separation?

 However, for international travel, you usually still need either the other parent’s consent or a court order.

-The Child Arrangement Order ensures that travel plans align with the child’s best interests and provides legal clarity on parental responsibilities and rights regarding travel decisions.
+The Child Arrangement Order ensures that travel plans align with the child’s best interests and provides legal clarity on parental responsibility when taking your child abroad.

 What happens if I take my child abroad without the other parent’s consent?